 Applicant must supply stable, verifiable employment.
 If an applicant has less than 6 months of employment history, an additional deposit or guarantor may be required.

 • If not employed, applicant must pass income, credit and criminal criteria, or (in some instances) pay an additional deposit or provide an acceptable guarantor.

 • If self-employed, applicant must provide (1) the prior year's tax return with Schedule C form with the applicant's affidavit that anticipates applicant’s NET earnings for the next 24 months; (2) CPA/accountant's statement of the prior year's tax returns and anticipated NET income for the next 24 months; or (3) 24 months of certified or uncertified financial statements (including accountant's calculation of straight-line depreciation expense if accelerated depreciation was used on the tax return or financial statement).
 Otherwise, an additional deposit or guarantor may be required.

 • Full time students (minimum of 9 credit hours) who do not have verifiable employment must provide proof of school enrollment and must provide either additional deposit or an acceptable guarantor.

 All applicants must have a verifiable source of funds.

 • Applicants must have income at least 2.5 times the tenant paid rental amount less any concessions or incentives.
 If an applicant’s income is not sufficient, a guarantor may be required.

 • If a guarantor is required, guarantor's income must be 3 times the tenant paid rental amount.

 CREDIT SCREENING (excluding student loans and medical accounts)

-Landlord reference indicating the landlord would not re-let to the applicant due to lease violation is grounds for automatic denial of the application, including being asked to leave by any property owned/managed by GRE.
+• Landlord reference indicating the landlord would not re-let to the applicant due to lease violation is grounds for automatic denial of the application.

 CRIMINAL HISTORY SCREENING